wmcbrine/hmevlc/README.txt

 Requirements:

-- TiVo S3 or HD with 9.4 software
+- TiVo S3 or HD with 9.4 or later software

 - Python 2.4 or later (2.5 or later recommended)
   http://python.org/